jide-dawodu/The-City-of-Los-Angeles-Crime-Analysis/README.md

 # The City of Los Angeles Crime Analysis
 ## Gaining valuable insights on the crimes in Los Angeles from Jan 2020 - Oct 2023
+## Access the report via the attached PDF file

 ### Table of Contents
 - [Project Overview](project-overview)